MRCollective/NHibernate.SqlAzure/README.md

 3. Create a database on your local SQLExpress instance called `NHibernateSqlAzureTests` and grant the user running the NUnit runner `dbowner` access.
     * If you want to use a different database simply change the `Database` ConnectionString in `App.config`, but note: you may also need to change the service name to stop / start in `SqlClientDriverTests.cs`
 4. Run the `NHibernate.SqlAzure.Tests` project with your NUnit test runner of choice
-    * The user running the tests must have Administrator access on the computer so that the Windows Service for the database can be shutdown and restarted